monooso/docker-mysql/README.md

 [docker-mysql]: https://hub.docker.com/_/mysql/

 ## Configuration ##

-### Volumes ###
-The image defines two volumes:

-1. `/var/lib/mysql`, which is where the container will store its database files.
+The image defines a single volume, `/var/lib/mysql`, which is used to store the database files.
-2. `/var/log`, which is where the container will write its log files.

-Example usage:
+If you're using this container on a Mac, you'll probably need to specify the default user.

+Here's how that all looks in practice.

 ```bash
 docker run \